bveldhuyzen/bolus-sim/README.md

 Please mind that with this app come no guarantees.
 Validation before use is highly recommended.

 #
-Please report errors, bugs, malfunctions, etc. to report@boluscalculators.com
+Please report errors, bugs, malfunctions, etc. to: repository [ at ] boluscalculators dot com